USS Raby: Post-war activities, 1946–1953

 Remaining in California waters through the winter, she underwent a conversion where the three-inch guns were replaced by two single 5-inch guns and a hedgehog anti-submarine launcher.
-She reported to the 7th Fleet for duty in the Far East on 6 April 1946, rescuing on the same day the crew of a downed B-29 bomber.
-She subsequently put into Hong Kong, Kiirun, Shanghai, and Tsingtao, reaching Okinawa on 26 June.
+She reported to the 7th Fleet for duty in the Far East on 6 April 1946, rescuing the crew of a downed B-29 bomber on the same day.
+She subsequently was put into Hong Kong, Kiirun, Shanghai, and Tsingtao, reaching Okinawa on 26 June.
 She operated out of Okinawa, China, and Japan until returning to San Diego on 9 April 1947.
 She was assigned to Task Force 15 and made two runs from the west coast to Pearl Harbor before getting underway on 7 December for Eniwetok, Kwajalein, and Bikini where she arrived on 1 May 1948.
 She returned to Pearl Harbor on 27 May and to San Diego on 28 January 1949.
 She conducted local operations on the west coast, making two trips to Pearl Harbor during the rest of the year.

 Reclassified as control escort ship DEC-698 on 2 November 1949, Raby transited the Panama Canal on 25 January 1950, and arrived at Norfolk on 1 February.
 During the next 3½ years, she operated alternately in the Norfolk area and in the Caribbean.

 Decommissioning and sale, 1953–1968

 She was at the Philadelphia Naval Shipyard, from June to September 1953 for deactivation, and she arrived in the Atlantic Reserve Fleet berthing area at St. James River, Florida, on 24 September.
-Raby decommissioned on 22 December 1953.
+Raby was decommissioned on 22 December 1953.
 She was re-designated back to DE-698 on 27 December 1957.
 She was transferred to the Orange, Texas, berthing area in 1960.
 Raby was struck from the Navy List on 1 June 1968, and subsequently sold for scrap.